sendgrid/docs/source/API_Reference/Web_API_v3/Tutorials/getting_started_email_activity_api.md

 {% endcodeblock %}

 {% anchor h3 %}
-Filter by a recipient and and a date range
+Filter by a recipient and a date range
 {% endanchor %}

 Use this query to filter to emails by recipient and between specific dates: (replace `<<your API key>>` with an API key from your account, replace <<start_date>> and <<end_date>> with a URL encoded UTC date string in this format: `YYYY-MM-DD HH:mm:SS`, and and replace <<email>> with the URL encoded recipient's email)